 "Why not?"
 Shadoe yelled.
 The thought of Julita being a whore tore at his insides.
 Tears swelled in his eyes, and almost spilled over, threatening to course down his cheeks.
 "The big hotels do it all over, why not this remote little inn?
 At least they're honest about it.
 Their girls are professionals.
-They don't have some little whore dressing up like a child running around driving the men crazy."
-"I don't know why," she sobbed.
-"I $\dots$ I've always lived like this.
-I $\dots$ I don't know any other...."
-Shadow's eyes scoured the room.
+They don't have some little whore running around the halls driving the men crazy.
+You haven't asked for money, so I assume I'll see an extra charge on my bill when I leave.
+Correct?"
+"I don't know," she sobbed.
+"I've always lived like this.
+I don't know any other-" Shadow's eyes raked over the room.
 "Just look at this place," he said in amazement.
 "No one lives like this.
-It's a nursery ... a child's room."
+It's a nursery, a child's room."
 He looked back at her.
 "And you're a grown woman."
 His eyes narrowed on hers.
-"Is this your lair?
+"Is this sexy little hideaway your lair?
 Is this where the dirty deed takes place?"
 His voice became husky.
-"It seems I ... as have countless others, I imagine ... have played right into your hands.
+"It seems I-as have countless others, I imagine-played right into your hands.
 I mean," he continued, forcing the words out, the hurt still sharp and strong, "finding you like this."
 "Why won't you believe me?" she sobbed, pleading with him.